- Student Conduct

 - Third unexcused absence: Five marks, notification sent to advisor, Saturday detention, a letter sent home from the Dean’s Office.

-- Fourth unexcused absence: Five marks, notification sent to advisor and parent, Saturday detention, Residential and Academic Review with the Dean of Students and the Academic Advisor—Academic Warning.
+- Fourth unexcused absence: Five marks, notification sent to advisor, Saturday detention, Residential and Academic Review with the Dean of Students and the Academic Advisor—Academic Warning.

-- Fifth unexcused absence: All of the above and a separation from the community.
+- Fifth unexcused: All of the above and a separation from the community.

 A student must request and receive permission from the Dean of Students or the weekend duty head before the weekend to miss Sunday chapel.
 Without explicit permission, a student’s absence will be considered unexcused.